Books and Other Media

 - Vetter, P., Rossi, L., & Edwards, C. (2018).
 Mold Illness: Surviving and thriving: A recovery manual for patients and families impacted by CIRS.
 Bookbaby.
 Amazon Aus | US

 A concise overview of Dr Shoemaker’s pioneering approach to CIRS including both treatment and home remediation.
 This makes it the most evidence-based book with the main downside being its higher price.
+However, much of this content is available for cheaper elsewhere.

 - Bredesen, D. D. (2017).
 The End of Alzheimer’s: The first programme to prevent and reverse the cognitive decline of dementia.
 Random House.
 Amazon Aus | US